-The Canon EOS-1D C and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in April 2012 and February 2016.
+The Canon EOS-1D C and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in April 2012 and February 2016.
 The 1DC is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DC) and an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (1DC) and an APS-C (A6300) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Canon 1D C and the Sony A6300 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1D C and the Sony A6300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DC – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (69 percent) than the Canon 1D C. Moreover, the A6300 is substantially lighter (74 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.